mavisland/applybox/README.md

 - Notes about the application
 - Upload relevant documents (resume, cover letter, etc.)

+### Quick Application Form

+Add a complete job application in a single step:
+- Create new company or select existing one
+- Add HR contact information if needed
+- Enter application details and documents
+- Save everything with a single form submission

 ## Dashboard

 The dashboard provides an overview of your job search: